 An easy cream cheese pumpkin bread recipe.
-A swirl of cream cheese in the middle of a moist and easy to make pumpkin bread.
+A swirl of cream cheese in the middle of a moist and easy to quick bread.
+And the bread is easily made without a mixer too!

 I don’t know about you but I could have a pumpkin spice latte in May.
 No lie.
 But maybe it is because there is a “pumpkin” season that makes it all the more special.